Including Camp Treetops in your estate or financial planning is vital to the future of our mission and program.

 Your bequest can be added to your existing will as an amendment or codicil, so you don’t have to revise the entire document.

-I hereby give to North Country School, a not-for-profit organization located in Lake Placid, NY that includes both North Country School and Camp Treetops (both having a Tax ID number of 14-143052):
+I hereby give to Camp Treetops, a not-for-profit organization located in Lake Placid, NY that legally falls under the aegis of North Country School, Incorporated, and shares with it a Tax ID number of 14-1430542, the following:

 The sum of $__________ (amount)